Reviews You Can Rely On

 Credit: Jason Wanlass

-Over the last 7 years, our camping experts have purchased and tested 20 unique camping pillows with 17 of today's top models in this lineup.
-We've traveled the world testing each product in tents, hammocks, RVs, and airplanes.
-We measured each against 5 key performance metrics: comfort, weight, ease of use, packed size, and support.
+We traveled the world testing camping pillows in tents, hammocks, RVs, and airplanes.
+We measured each against five key performance metrics: comfort, weight, ease of use, packed size, and support.
 After hundreds of hours of sleeping on the job, we've compared notes, measurements, and experiences on each pillow.
-We tested a range of products that include compressible, stuffable, hybrid, and inflatable to give you our favorite recommendations that'll improve your night's sleep, wherever you lay your head.
+We tested a range of products that include compressible, stuffable, hybrid, and inflatable to give you our favorite recommendations to improve your night's sleep, wherever you lay your head.

-After choosing your pillow, other key components to getting good sleep outdoors include finding the best tent and making sure you have the right sleeping pad or camping mattress.
-Sleeping pads are lighter and are mostly used in conjunction with a backpacking backpack, while mattresses are plusher and are good for general car camping.
-Regardless of what you enjoy doing in the outdoors, we're here to help you put together the perfect collection of camping gear.
+After choosing your pillow, other key components to getting good sleep outdoors include finding a great tent and making sure you have the right sleeping pad or camping mattress to stay comfortable.

-Editor's Note: We updated our camping pillow review on November 7, 2022, with more information on our weighted test metrics.
+Editor's Note: We updated our camping pillow review on November 18, 2024, to remove a discontinued product from our lineup.

 Compare at 3 sellers